DependableSystemsLab/SolidiFI-benchmark/README.md

   python3 scripts/inspection.py Oyente,Securify,Mythril,Smartcheck,Manticore,Slither results
   ```

-  The false negatives and false positives will be printed to the console and also stored inside two separate folders named "FNs" and   "FPs"
+  The false negatives and false positives will be printed to the console and also stored into two separate folders named "FNs" and   "FPs"